Marco-Baudisch/Marco-Baudisch/README.md

 # Hi, I'm Marco👋

-### Future Computer Science Student (PiBS) | AI in Software Engineering
+### Future Computer Science Student
-Currently on a Gap Year (Work & Travel) in Canada and relocating to Switzerland in September.
+Currently on a Gap Year (Work & Travel) in Canada.

 ## About Me:
 - **Origin:** From Germany (Native Speaker)
 - **Interest:** Passionate about solving problems through Software Engineering and leveraging AI to create smarter applications.
-- **Goal:** Starting my professional journey in the Swiss IT sector through the PiBS program.
+- **Goal:** Starting my professional journey in the IT sector through a work-integrated bachelor degree.

 ## Tech Stack (Currently Learning):
 - **Languages:** Python, HTML